Areas of Elder Law

 - Mental health law

-Friedman & Ranzenhofer provides caring, experienced and knowledgeable representation to elderly residents and their families throughout Western New York.
+Friedman & Ranzenhofer provides caring, experienced and knowledgeable representation to elderly residents and their families throughout New York.
 Schedule a consultation with our dedicated Buffalo elder law attorneys today and let our experience work for you.